Nikon Coolpix L100

-The Nikon Coolpix L100 is a semi-compact digital camera produced by Nikon Corporation and is part of the Nikon Coolpix series.
-It belongs to the "Life" series of Nikon digital cameras, which are intended for beginner and amateur users, announced in 2009.
+The Nikon Coolpix L100 is a semi-compact digital camera introduced by Nikon Corporation in 2009 as part of the Nikon Coolpix series.
+It belonged to the "Life" series of Nikon digital cameras, which were intended for beginner and amateur users.
+It was replaced by the Nikon Coolpix L120 in 2011.

 Description

-The Nikon Coolpix L100 provides good results without the operator needing to acquire professional-level skills.
-The L100 is a good choice for beginners and amateurs.
-With an optical zoom of 15x, it is an improvement over other compact digital cameras that generally have a maximum optical zoom of 5x.
-The Nikon Coolpix L100 competes against the Sony DSC-H20 and Canon Sx120, which have similar configurations and prices.
+The Nikon Coolpix L100 provided good results without the operator needing to acquire professional-level skills.
+The L100 still is a good choice for beginners and amateurs.
+With an optical zoom of 15x, it is an improvement over older compact digital cameras that generally had a maximum optical zoom of 5x.
+The Nikon Coolpix L100 competed against the Sony DSC-H20 and Canon Sx120, which have similar configurations and were available at similar prices.